Fningalready/flowerwonderplus/_posts/2020-12-30-all-content-s-z.markdown

 ***

 # Tansy
-* Symbol of Protection, immortality, resistance, health(Gaumond, 2021).
+* Symbol of protection, immortality, resistance, health(Gaumond, 2021).

 * The connotation of the tansy flower is also linked to negative emotions(Gaumond, 2021).